 Here is our guide to finding the best spot for your tent.

 First of all, the legislation on wild camping and short camping are very strict.
-So it is important to respect the authorized camping areas at the campsite and always ask the owners or read the agreement before setting up your tent on private land.
+So it is important to respect the authorized camping areas at the campsite and always ask the owners or review the agreement carefully before setting up your tent on private land.

 Camping is an opportunity to appreciate landscapes and nature.
 Therefore, it is crucial to minimize its impact on the environment during this practice.
 To do this: